brillout/wildcard-api/readme.md

 This is a simple alternative to permission rules.

 Wildcard's simplicity is **ideal to quickly deliver a protoype**:
-Write the couple of SQL/ORM/NoSQL queries your prototype's frontend needs, wrap them in endpoint functions, and you're good to go.
+Write the couple of SQL/ORM/NoSQL queries your frontend needs, wrap them in endpoint functions, and you're good to go.
+No schema.
+No permission rules.

-The **structureless nature of a custom API is a good fit for rapid prototyping** whereas the rigid structure of a generic API's schema gets in the way of quickly evolving your prototype.
+The **structureless nature of a custom API is a good fit for rapid prototyping** whereas the rigid structure of a generic API gets in the way of quickly evolving your prototype.

-That said, a custom API (and thus Wildcard) is not suitable for:
+On the other hand, a custom API (and thus Wildcard) is not suitable for:
  - Third party clients.
-(A generic API is inherently required.)
- - Large applications with a frontend development decoupled from API development.
+ - Large applications with an API developed independently of the frontend.

-To make the developing experience further seamless, Wildcard provides:
+Wildcard provides:
  - **Zero setup**.
    <br/>
    Set up a Wildcard API with couple of lines.
    Works with any server framework: Express, Koa, Hapi, etc.
  - **Error handling**.
+(Optional.)
    <br/>
-   Using [Handli](https://github.com/brillout/handli) to automatically handle network corner cases, such as when the user looses his internet connection.
+   Using [Handli](https://github.com/brillout/handli) to automatically handle network corner cases, such as when the user goes offline.
-   (You can progressively remove Handli to handle errors yourself.)
  - **Extended serialization**.
    <br/>
    Using [JSON-S](https://github.com/brillout/json-s) to support further JavaScript types.